netlas-io/netlas-cookbook/README.md

 ```

-## Examples of response keys for getting useful data
+### Examples of Response Keys for Getting Useful Data

 It's mentioned above that in order to find JSON patches of API response to get the data you need, you can use special online applications (JSON-evaluators).
 To make your life even better, here is a small list of examples of Python library response keys that are needed most often.